Background pattern

 • Diuretic:

 The initial dose is usually 250 mg/day (1 tablet per day) in the morning.
-In case of unsatisfactory response, change to 250 mg (1 tablet) every other day or 250 mg/day (1 tablet per day) for two consecutive days and one day of rest.
+If the response is not satisfactory, the dose can be changed to 250 mg (1 tablet) on alternate days or 250 mg/day (1 tablet per day) for two consecutive days and one day of rest.

 • Glaucoma:

-It is usually necessary to use this medication as an aid to another treatment.
+It is usually necessary to use this medicine as an aid to other treatments.

-In the treatment of open-angle glaucoma, this medication should be administered once to four times a day at a dose of 250 mg (1 to 4 tablets per day).
-Doses above 1 g (4 tablets) per day do not usually increase the response.
+In the treatment of open-angle glaucoma, it should be administered from one to four daily doses of 250 mg (from 1 to 4 tablets per day).
+Doses higher than 1 g (4 tablets) per day do not usually increase the response.

-Secondary glaucoma and preoperative treatment of acute angle-closure glaucoma: 250-1,000 mg/day (1 to 4 tablets per day) divided into several doses (250 mg (1 tablet) every four hours).
+Secondary glaucoma and preoperative treatment of acute closed-angle glaucoma: 250-1,000 mg/day (from 1 to 4 tablets per day) divided into several doses (250 mg (1 tablet) every four hours).

 • Epilepsy:

-250-1,000 mg/day (1 to 4 tablets per day), in several doses, according to the severity of the case.
-Doses above 1 g (4 tablets) per day may not increase the response.
+From 250-1,000 mg/day (from 1 to 4 tablets per day), in several doses, according to the severity of the condition.
+Doses higher than 1 g (4 tablets) per day may not increase the response.

-It is recommended to start with 250 mg (1 tablet) once a day, maintaining the usual dose of the other antiepileptic medication.
+It is recommended to start with 250 mg (1 tablet) once a day, maintaining the usual dose of the other antiepileptic.

-Although no specific geriatric problems have been described in this age group, the dose in the elderly should be established with caution, starting treatment with the lowest effective dose.
+Although no specific geriatric problems have been described in this age group, the dose in elderly patients should be established with caution, starting treatment with the lowest effective dose.

 Renal insufficiency:

-Acetazolamide is excreted by the kidneys, so it may be necessary to reduce the dose, especially in patients whose creatinine clearance values are <60
+Acetazolamide is excreted by the kidneys, so it may be necessary to reduce the dose, especially in patients whose analytical results show creatinine clearance values of <60 ml min. in patients with moderate to severe renal disorders, the dose should be reduced by half or administration interval between doses increased, going from every six eight hours taking medicine twelve hours.< p>

 Use in children and adolescents

-The safety and efficacy of acetazolamide have not been established in patients under 12 years old.
+The safety and efficacy of acetazolamide have not been established in patients 12 years of age and younger.

 • Diuretic: